 In January 2018 I went on a sailing ship cruise in the Caribbean with Sail Windjammer on the S/V Mandalay.
 Grenada was the starting point for this cruise.
 Grenada is a member of the Commonwealth of Nations.

 I spent a day driving around the island before boarding the S/V Mandalay.
 The second day of the cruise was spent on Carriacou, an island that belongs to Grenada.
+From there we continued north to the next country, Saint Vincent and the Grenadines.

 From Wikipedia entry for Grenada: